 In addition to performing electrical-to-optical conversion and transmitting light down the fiber, the Transmitter also powers the Camera and receives the data that controls the Camera.
-The indicator lights show (from top to bottom) Power, Fiber Connection with the Receiver, SDI Signal from the camera, and Data Activity.
+The indicator lights show Power, Fiber Error (no optical connection with the Receiver is detected), and Camera OK (SDI Signal from the camera is detected).
 Power is via a standard 4-pin XLR.